thomaszwagerman/ukcehthemes/README.md

 ## Incorporating the changes into your shiny app

-In the `/inst` folder we define various UKCEH themes.
+In the `/themes` folder UKCEH themes are pre-defined, so there is no need to copy and paste or write your own.
 They need to be included in the `fluidPage()` function when defining `ui`.
-This is an example using the sidebar layout.
+This is an example using the sidebar layout, using the `ukceh_pick_theme()` function we choose the “generic” UKCEH theme.
+This is currently the only theme available.

 ``` r
 ui <- fluidPage(